 85 Kentish Town Road, NW1 8NY

 This Kentish Road staple has been firing up Latin Caribbean cuisine since 2007.
 While options like jerk caesar salad aren’t what you'd expect to find on most typical Caribbean menus, classics like oxtail butter bean stew (complete with rice and peas and plantain on the side) and the grilled jerk chicken hut scratch that itch with aplomb.
 Serving dishes inspired by the flavours of Jamaica, Colombia, Mexico and everywhere in-between, Guanabana is about as unique as they come.
+Caribbean restaurants in London don't come like Guanabana.
 The fact it's BYOB is still pretty BYO-unbelievable to us and, c’mon, where else are you going to get the chance to nyam some Jaimaican poutine?

 50 Stoke Newington Street, N16 7XB

 Making great jerk is no joke, which is why the Rudie's team is exacting about everything from the butchering techniques to the marinating process to cooking the meat over coal in traditional jerk steel drums.
 And it's worth it, too – this is the place for some of the most succulent, perfectly spiced jerk dishes around.
 Though that’s far from all Rudie's does.
 Ital options like the Jay Love!
 Platter – heaped with sauteed ackee, sweet peppers and fried plantain – are plant-based and packed with just as much flavour.
 When you're counting down the classiest Caribbean restaurants in London, Rudie's is a shoe-in.

 107B Commercial Street, E1 6BG